arcticmatt/pencil-flip/content/How-To/how-to-setup-blog.md

 Authors: arctictern
 Summary: The traditional post detailing how I set up this whole shebang.

+In other words, how to set up a pelican blog with github pages and pelican-bootstrap3.

 In other words, how I made my blog.

+Is the word *blog* starting to sound weird yet?

 It seems like the first thing most people do after making a blog is write about how they made it.
 And hey, I have no complaints; this is a pretty useful practice.